darnexx2/dcm/index.md

 ### 🛡️ Notes

-- Even if the `currency` field is missing in the JSON, it is included as an empty string during signature generation.
 - All date and numeric values should be sent in UTC and ISO 8601 format if applicable.
 - If signature validation fails, the server responds with `401 Unauthorized`.